Meta-Learning Adaptive Loss Functions: Experimental Evaluation

 \subsection{Benchmark Models}

-A diverse set of commonly used and well-established benchmark architectures are utilized to evaluate the performance of AdaLFL.
-For MNIST, logistic regression \cite{mccullagh2019generalized}, a simple two hidden layer multi-layer perceptron (MLP) taken from \cite{baydin2018hypergradient}, and the LeNet-5 \cite{lecun1998gradient} architecture is used.
-Following this experiments are conducted on CIFAR-10, VGG-16 \cite{simonyan2014very}, AllCNN-C \cite{springenberg2014striving}, ResNet-18 \cite{he2016deep}, and SqueezeNet \cite{iandola2016squeezenet} are used.
-For the remaining datasets, CIFAR-100 and SVHN, WideResNet 28-10 and WideResNet 16-8 \cite{zagoruyko2016wide} is employed, respectively.
+A diverse set of well-established benchmark architectures are utilized to evaluate the performance of AdaLFL.
+For Communities and Crime, Diabetes, and California Housing a two hidden layer multi-layer perceptron (MLP) taken from \citep{baydin2018hypergradient} is used.
+For MNIST, logistic regression \citep{mccullagh2019generalized}, the previously mentioned MLP and the LeNet-5 \citep{lecun1998gradient} architecture is used.
+Following this experiments are conducted on CIFAR-10, VGG-16 \citep{simonyan2014very}, AllCNN-C \citep{springenberg2014striving}, ResNet-18 \citep{he2016deep}, and SqueezeNet \citep{iandola2016squeezenet} are used.
+For the remaining datasets, CIFAR-100 and SVHN, WideResNet 28-10 and WideResNet 16-8 \citep{zagoruyko2016wide} are employed.